24255scouting/24255scouting.github.io/README.md

 The **24255 Scouting Assistant** consists of two main components: a **Webpage** and a **Python script**.

+## Installation Requirements
+To run the offline python module, make the following python modules are installed: panda os numpy to install a pip module, simply type in the command module "pip install module_name".

 ### Webpage

 1. Visit the [Scouting Assistant Webpage](https://24255scouting.github.io/).